Antezh/Antezh/README.md

 ## Hi there, I'm Andreas! 👋

-<b> Recently graduated with a Bachelor's degree in Computer and Systems Sciences, specializing in Digital Media <br/>
+<b> Recently graduated with a Bachelor's degree in Computer and Systems Sciences <br/>

 <h2>👨‍💻 School Projects:</h2>